simongui/simongui.github.io/distributed-systems/crdt.md

 > This version makes two important assumptions: the payload does not overflow, and the set of replicas is well-known.
 Note however that the op-based version implicitly makes the same two assumptions.
 >
 > Alternatively, G-Set (described later, Section 3.3.1) can serve as an increment-only counter.
 G-Set works even when the set of replicas is not known.

+-- <cite>[7 section 3.1.2] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>

+**State-based PN Counter**
+> It is not straightforward to support decrement with the previous representation, because this operation would violate monotonicity of the semilattice.
+Furthermore, since merge is a max operation, decrement would have no effect.

+> Our solution, PN-Counter basically combines two G-Counters.
+Its payload consists of two vectors: P to register increments, and N for decrements.
+Its value is the difference between the two corresponding G-Counters, its partial order is the conjunction of the corresponding partial orders, and merge merges the two vectors.

+-- <cite>[7 section 3.1.3] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>